darrinhomme/mn-hs-wrestling-data/README.md

 # MN High School Wrestling Weight Classes
-Data and charts from the 2019-2020 season for every school (sourced from TrackWrestling.com)
+Data and charts from the 2019-2020 season for every school (sourced from TrackWrestling.com and TStuff.com)

 ## Distribution of Weight Classes